 Reflection on Evoke

-Three weeks ago, I became an agent in a global network of social innovators.
+A few weeks ago, I became an agent in a global network of social innovators.
 Urgent EVOKE: A Crash Course in Saving the World opened on March 3, 2010.
-It is a social networking site where you can discuss and share ideas.
-It is also an online game.
-It was designed and is directed by Jane McGonigal for the World Bank Institute.
+It’s an interesting game, educating, beneficial, and a place where you can make new friends all in one.
+It was designed and is directed by McGonigal for the World Bank Institute.

-Each week's mission has three parts: learn, act, and imagine and so far I'm enjoying the learn ones the most because I learn many new things.
-My best mission so far has been the second week, the one about food security.
-It was my longest post.
+Each week's mission has three parts: learn,act and imagine and so far I'm enjoying the imagine ones the most because you can use your imagination and be creative in your answers to the missions.
+You can do blog posts, videos, or pictures but I usually do blogs.
+My best mission so far has been the first week, the one about social innovation.

 The "learn" part of this mission was to chose one out of the 33 secrets of social innovation in a document thats your favorite and say why you favor that one besides the others.
 As you can see in my blog post for this part of the mission, I learned If you’ve got very few resources, you’re forced to be very creative in using and reusing them.

 The “act” part was to write about the person you admire, about the person who you can call hero.
 Someone who can fix problems..Again, please take a look at my blog post.
 For this challenge I plan to be someone like that.
 I know its hard but I'll try because a person like that is amazing.
 It's a person I need in my life when I'm in trouble.